An official website of the United States government

-Workers are classified into occupational categories based upon work performed, skills, education, training, and credentials.
+Workers are classified into occupational categories based upon the work they perform and their skills, education, training, and credentials.
 Two examples of occupations are accountants and auditors and janitors and cleaners.
-Some occupations are found in just one or two industries; however, many occupations are found in a large number of industries.
+Some occupations are found in just one or two industries, but many occupations are found in a large number of industries.

-Most BLS occupation data use the Standard Occupational Classification (SOC) System.
-However, some data are still based an older occupational classification system.
+Most BLS occupation data use the Standard Occupational Classification (SOC) System, but some data are still based on an older occupational classification system.
 (See the SOC Implementation Schedule for more information.)

-BLS publishes a large amount of information by occupation, including career information, employment levels and projections, and various types of data on earnings and working conditions.
+BLS publishes a large amount of information by occupation, including career information, employment levels and projections, and data on earnings and working conditions.

-This publication describes, for a wide range of occupations, the nature of the work, working conditions, the training and education needed, earnings, and expected job prospects.
+This publication describes the nature of the work, working conditions, the training and education needed, earnings, and expected job prospects for a wide range of occupations.

 More information: Wages by Area and Occupation.

-This program provides data on illnesses and injuries on the job and data on worker fatalities, by occupation and by other worker characteristics.
+This program provides data on nonfatal illnesses and injuries on the job and on worker fatalities by occupation and other worker characteristics.

-This program provides estimates of the labor market 10 years into the future and other career information.
+This program provides projections of the labor market 10 years into the future and other career information.

 BLS data on workers with hourly earnings at or below the prevailing federal minimum wage are described on the Overview of BLS Data on Minimum Wage Workers page.